 Improve your quality of sleep

-One way to correct an underdeveloped jaw and improve breathing, sleep and life quality is with the Vivos®system.
-Vivos®is a non-surgical approach to target craniofacial underdevelopment.
-Vivos® appliance therapy promotes proper upper and lower jaw development by signaling stem cells to biomimetically induce bone growth.
+One way to correct an underdeveloped jaw and improve breathing, sleep and life quality is with the Vivos® system.
+Vivos® is a non-surgical, non-painful, and non-pharmaceutical approach to target craniofacial underdevelopment.
+Vivos® appliance therapy promotes proper upper and lower jaw redevelopment by signaling stem cells to biomimetically induce bone growth.
 Once the jawbones create a more ideal airway for better breathing, health problems reduce and quality of life improves.

 The scope of effort to produce clinicians and the professional infrastructure necessary to manage this type of treatment is extensive.
 Vivos is a company comprised of dentists formed for the purpose of managing that infrastructure, from training to measuring clinical outcomes.
 It is on a very serious mission to bring this treatment to patients in need.
 I am what is considered a “Vivos Integrated Practice” and I am a member of their Institute for Craniofacial Sleep Medicine, an organization with abundant resources.